Few sensations are more annoying than a blocked ear.

 - HD otoscopy – You view the blockage on screen.

-- AI‑guided microsuction – A pencil‑thin wand vacuums wax while software marks safe zones.
+- Smooth Microsuction – A pencil‑thin wand vacuums wax while software marks safe zones.

 - Instant hearing check – Take our free online hearing test on a tablet to measure improvement.